 Frequently Asked Family Law Questions

-Family law is the area of law which governs family relationships – often the dissolutions of those relationships.
+Family law is the area of law that governs family relationships – often the dissolutions of those relationships.
 Family law is governed by state law, so although the law may be similar from state to state, there are many differences.
-What is true in maine may not be so in other states.
-This faq sheet is based on maine law.
+What is true in Maine may not be so in other states.
+This faq sheet is based on Maine law.

 What is a family law attorney?